 Diana Pappas is a photographer from the Northeast of New Jersey, USA.
 She is an alumna of Duke University where she majored in art history.
 Her focus shifted to photography after working for a number of years in the film industry as a costume assistant on movies such as The Visitor, Fur, Synecdoche New York and Margaret.

-Tom Bland’s approach to photography is with a sense of calm and purpose that is entirely unique to his upbringing, education, and personal interests.
+Tom Bland’s approach to photography is with a sense of calm and purpose that reflects his upbringing, education, and personal interests.
 Born and raised in rural Northumberland in the north east of England, Tom spent his childhood surrounded by rolling hills, dark forests and expansive beaches.
-Growing up in this setting he developed a keen awareness of the natural world that remains to this day.
+Growing up in this setting he developed a keen awareness of the natural world which remains to this day.

 Tom specialized in photography during his Art Foundation course at Newcastle College, before gaining a bachelor’s degree in Media Production at the University of Northumbria, where he focussed on animation.
 Photography remained a part of Tom’s life through an eight year period working in London’s creative arts industry.
 He moved to the United States in 2012.

-There is nothing accidental in the framing of Tom’s photographs – each shot is meticulously composed and considered as only a son of two graphic designers would see it.
-This design-forward aesthetic manifests itself in his focus on textures – both urban and natural – while Tom’s landscapes, urban photographs and food culture images reflect his wider interests and love of travel and exploration.
+As the son of two graphic designers, Tom's photography employs a design-forward aesthetic which manifests itself in his focus on textures – both urban and natural – while Tom’s landscapes, urban photographs and food culture images reflect his wider interests and love of travel and exploration.